Second line antibiotics

 More about Second line antibiotics

-The empirical use of other antibiotics such as clindamycin, co-amoxiclav and clarithromycin offers no advantage over amoxicillin, phenoxymethylpenicillin and metronidazole for most dental patients.
+The empirical use of other antibiotics such as clindamycin and clarithromycin offers no advantage over amoxicillin, phenoxymethylpenicillin and metronidazole for most dental patients.
 Their routine use in dentistry is unnecessary and could contribute to the development of antimicrobial resistance.
-Also the use of broad-spectrum antibiotics is associated with the increase in Clostridium difficile infection observed in both primary and secondary care.
+Also the use of broad-spectrum antibiotics is associated with the increase in Clostridioides difficile infection observed in both primary and secondary care.

-However, if a patient has not responded to the first-line antibiotic prescribed, check the diagnosis and either refer the patient or consider speaking to a specialist before prescribing clindamycin, co-amoxiclav or clarithromycin.
+However, if a patient has completed a full course of the first-line antibiotic prescribed and has not responded to treatment, carry out a review (including patient compliance, the effectiveness of local measures and the diagnosis [see Bacterial infections 3-day review tool]), and either refer the patient or consider speaking to a specialist before prescribing clindamycin or clarithromycin.3

-Clindamycin is active against Gram-positive cocci, including streptococci and penicillin-resistant staphylococci, and can be used if the patient has not responded to amoxicillin or metronidazole.
-It should be noted, however, that clindamycin can cause the serious adverse effect of antibiotic-associated colitis more frequently than other antibiotics.
+Clindamycin is active against Gram-positive cocci, including streptococci and penicillin-resistant staphylococci, and can be used if the patient has not responded to the first line antibiotic prescribed.
+However, clindamycin can cause the serious adverse effect of antibiotic-associated colitis more frequently than other antibiotics.

 Clarithromycin is active against beta-lactamase-producing bacteria.

-As the use of broad-spectrum antibiotics, especially co-amoxiclav and clindamycin, can result in Clostridium difficile infection, use of these drugs should be restricted to second-line treatment of severe infections only.
+As the use of broad-spectrum antibiotics, especially clindamycin, can result in Clostridioides difficile infection, use of these drugs should be restricted to second-line treatment of severe infections only.